corda/corda-docs-portal/content/en/platform/corda/5.0/application-networks/creating/optional/session-certificates.md

 # Session Certificates

 You can configure a dynamic network to use session certificates when sending messages.
-This requires additional steps when onboarding an MGM or member into the dynamic network.
+This requires additional steps when onboarding an {{< tooltip >}}MGM{{< /tooltip >}} or member into the dynamic network.

 ## Generate a Certificate Signing Request (CSR)